thomasballinger/snowball/README.md

 TODO
 ----
+* Figure out the JSON to send from client to server and vice versa
 * Build Client
 * Implement wind
 * Snowflakes need to have the ability to engulf each other too.